National Taxpayers Union: History

 James Dale Davidson began the organization in 1969.
+In 1970, Davidson hired A. Earnest Fitzgerald, a United States Air Force analyst, as the president of NTU.

 In 1977, the National Taxpayers Union Foundation was chartered to be the educational affiliate of the National Taxpayers Union in order to provide information about the benefits of lower taxes and limited government.

-In 1970, Davidson hired A. Earnest Fitzgerald, a United States Air Force analyst, as the president of NTU.
-In 1978 Grover Norquist was named executive director; after his departure in 1982, he was replaced by former Maryland State Senate Majority Leader George Snyder.
+In 1978, Grover Norquist was named executive director; after his departure in 1982, he was replaced by former Maryland State Senate Majority Leader George Snyder.

 In 1991, The National Taxpayers Union Foundation's signature project, the BillTally, was started to reveal the legislative spending agendas of Members of Congress by analyzing the costs and savings of nearly every bill that they sponsor and cosponsor.
 BillTally provides the public and media with the only comprehensive look at how individual Members of Congress want to spend your tax dollars.

 In 1997, Davidson left NTU; John Berthoud was named president and served until his death in late 2007.
 Duane Parde was named president of the organization following the death of Berthoud.

 The current President of the National Taxpayers Union is Pete Sepp.
 Taking over the position in 1988, Sepp has made Congressional testimonies, policy papers, initiated tax revolts and played a role in the creation of the Balanced Budget Constitutional Amendment.
 Through appearances on Fox, CNN and CNBC as well as publications such as the Wall Street Journal and USA Today, Sepp has made a large impact over his time in the Presidency.
 He states, "We here at NTU promise to fight for taxpayers, so as to ensure that all Americans are able to pursue their dreams without the heavy hand of government holding them back."
 Together with board chair Rob Solt, and executive vice-president Brandon Arnold, the operations team of the National Taxpayers Union work towards favorable legislative outcomes for America's taxpayers such as less unnecessary government spending, tax reforms and free enterprise.

-On April 15, 2009 hundreds of thousands of people around the country showed up at Tea Party Protests.
-They were protesting the new government spending plan proposed by the Obama administration.

 There was a National Taxpayers Union conference held from June 11–13 in 2009 held in Arlington, VA at the Hyatt Regency Crystal City Hotel.
 The convention was geared toward taxpayer activists who were working on taxpayer initiatives at a local and state level.
 The purpose of this conference was to keep the initiatives of the National Taxpayers Union alive and to get more of the public to understand their ideas.

-In 2009 at the National Taxpayers convention, former Ohio secretary of State Ken Blackwell and former Missouri Governor Matt Blunt were guest speakers.